AElfProject/AElf/docs/tutorials/developing-smart-contracts/setup.md

 chain/scripts/install_dependency.ps1
 ```

+{% hint style="info" %}
-Note: if you prefer or have problems, you can refer to the following guide to [**manually install**](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md) protobuf on your system.
+Note: if you prefer or have problems, you can refer to the following guide to [**manually install**](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md) protobuf on your system.Note: if you prefer or have problems, you can refer to the following guide to [**manually install**](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md) protobuf on your system.
+{% endhint %}

 #### Build and run